fpryor33/ConleyDynamics.jl/docs/src/man/guide.md

 # Tutorial

-In this tutorial we explain the basic usage of the main components of ConleyDynamics.
+This tutorial explains the basic usage of the main components of ConleyDynamics.
 It is not meant to be exhaustive, since more details will be provided in the more indiviualized sections.
 Also, precise mathematical definitions will be delayed until then.